Oxsomi/core3/docs/OxC3_tool.md

 - `OxC3 profile rng`: profiles how expensive Buffer_CSPRNG is (cryptographically secure random).
 - `OxC3 profile crc32c`: profiles how much time a Buffer CRC32C takes up if the buffer isn't small.
 - `OxC3 profile sha256`: profiles how fast a Buffer SHA256 is if the buffer isn't small.
 - `OxC3 profile aes256/aes128`: how fast AES encryption is.
-AES256 should be preferred though for legacy reasons the other two might be used (It's about the same speed).
+AES256 should be preferred though for legacy reasons the other might be used (It's about the same speed).
 The encryption mode is always GCM.

 ## Helper functions